GSA/digitalgov.gov/content/events/2024/09/2024-09-19-uswds-monthly-call-september-2024.md

 In this online session with the USWDS team, you will:

 * Learn what’s new in USWDS 3.9
-* Explore how other design systems are approaching Web ComponentsGain insight to the team’s thoughts about where USWDS might fit in the broader landscape of modern design systems
+* Explore how other design systems are approaching Web Components
+* Gain insight to the team’s thoughts about where USWDS might fit in the broader landscape of modern design systems

 **This event is best suited for:** Design system users of all levels.
 This will be a technical discussion geared toward developers, but anyone can attend; it requires no specialized knowledge.